Students

 Sk’aad Ga Gud ad is~Learning balance

-UBC Forestry together with the Haida Gwaii Higher Education Society are taking a new approach to natural resource education with their collaborative, community-based semesters in natural science and socio-economic approaches to natural resource management.
-Undergraduate students from all across Canada are experiencing a different kind of education whilst being immersed in the local […]
+UBC Forestry together with the Haida Gwaii Higher Education Society are taking a new approach to natural resource education with their collaborative, community-based semesters in natural science and socio-economic approaches […]

 UBC Okanagan campus – The Road to Reconciliation: